 I was bullied relentlessly because I was ginger, because I was shy, because I had braces, a large forehead and glasses.
 I was bullied because I didn’t have designer trainers, because I wasn’t stick thin and because I lived in a council house.
 I was bullied for pretty much anything the children at school could think of.
 But, I am glad that I went through everything I did before the times of social media, before your life, even as a teenager, is amplified by Facebook, Instagram and Snapchat.
 I know that if I went through what I did in the world of today I would have found it harder to cope, I wouldn’t have been able to get away from the abuse and those hours at home in the evening, instead of being respite would have been a continuation of the hell I endured at school.

 And that is why I am still talking about being bullied at school.
-Because if I went through what I did, and it affected me so much and made me feel so low and so down on myself how do children of today feel when they are experiencing it pretty much all day and all night every single day both at school and online?
+Because if I went through what I did, and it affected me so much and made me feel so low, so stressed and so down on myself how do children of today feel when they are experiencing it pretty much all day and all night every single day both at school and online?

 It’s so hard to think of how many lives have been lost, and how many lives have been torn apart by children just being mean, day in, day out.
-If I can talk about what happened to me, and if it means that one child will go to school and be kind, if one child will stop being mean to someone – and walk in the other direction instead of calling them names – if one more child can get through school unscathed because someone has read about my experiences and it has changed something for them – then for me, that is enough.
+The bullying and trauma children suffer is massive and if I can talk about what happened to me, and if it means that one child will go to school and be kind, if one child will stop being mean to someone – and walk in the other direction instead of calling them names – if one more child can get through school unscathed because someone has read about my experiences and it has changed something for them – then for me, that is enough.

 So no, I won’t just get over it and move on as my story isn’t just about me any more.
 It’s about the world my children are growing up in and it’s about the experiences they have in life, and that their friends have.
 It’s about the bigger picture and for me, that is worth talking about.